Primary Navigation Mobile

 2024 onwards (change model)

-The new Swift picks up right where the last one left off.
-They’re broadly similar in design with the same underpinnings – the fourth-generation model just has an enhanced formula.
+Yes, but only if you value tech and driving feel above all else.
+The new Suzuki Swift picks up right where the last one left off which makes it a formidable small car pick.
+They’re broadly similar in design with the same underpinnings – the fourth-generation model has just enhanced the formula.

 What we like

-The new Swift is good fun to drive, economical and cheap to buy.
-It’s also more spacious than most rivals and very well equipped.
+The Swift is good fun to drive, economical and cheap to buy.
+It’s also more spacious than most rivals and very well equipped for the money.

 What we don’t like

+The three-star Euro NCAP rating pierces the Swift’s armour dramatically.
 The interior is still laden with many cheap plastics, so don’t expect a plush feel.
-Some rivals have bigger boots and are also quicker.
+Some rivals have bigger boots and are quicker.